 How A Pet Sitter Can Help Home Sellers

-When a showing is scheduled, generally the realtor recommends the home be empty.
-Often times, the seller leaves the dog or cat inside the home and this can distract potential buyers.
+When a showing is scheduled, it’s ideal when the home is empty.
+Often times, the seller leaves the dog or cat inside the home and this can distract potential buyers and result in shortened showings or blatant disregard to actually giving your house a chance, especially if the potential buyer doesn’t care for animals.

 How We Can Help Your Dog Or Cat During Your Home Showing